ehxewri/my_package/README.md

 - how to import keepass
 - how to retrieve information from kepass

+current files

+-my_keepass

+-- function get_keys(title)
+when getpass entry is setup there is a unique title specified. this hast to be passed when calling get_pass this returns

+      --- url

+      --- key

+-my_call_test.py
+This is a way store the URL and key used in API calls. currently 4 site keys have been stored. looking to improve this

 other improvement will be adding entries in a programatic way More to come..